-Dolan Versus Secretary of State, Compulsory Vaccination for Covid-19 and Human Rights Law
+Dolan Versus Secretary of State, Compulsory Vaccination & Human Rights Law

 The ramifications of Simon Dolan's court case against the government - thrown out of the High Court in July (and now at The Court of Appeal) - sets a dangerous legal precedent, which lawyers on a Parliamentary Committee may be using to pronounce mandatory vaccinations lawful.

 When we examine the written evidence from Lawyers: Dr Lisa Forsberg, Dr Isra Black, Dr Thomas Douglas and Dr Jonathan Pugh on the Parliamentary Committee, the following devil is in the detail:

 "Some uncertainty regarding the compatibility of 'lockdown' with human rights law has been resolved by the recent administrative court case 'Dolan Versus Secretary of State'"

 "The Dolan decision does not deny that the lockdown engages the European Court for Human Rights, contained in article 5, 8 and 11.
 Rather interference with these rights is justified because of the potential human rights impact of COVID-19"